-1. Samples with spectrophotometric readings > Cut off are "Reactive" and samples below suspected but ELISA negative samples, DNA was extracted using "QIAamp DNA Mini Kit"
+1. Samples with spectrophotometric readings > Cut off are "Reactive" and samples below suspected (based on clinical findings like fever, rash, loss of consciousness, respiratory distress, renal failure, not fitting to any other diagnosis) but ELISA negative samples, DNA was extracted using "QIAamp DNA Mini Kit" (Qiagen, Germany) as per the manufacturers'

-2. Values near the Cut off are doubtful and the assays were repeated kept frozen at -80°C till the time of performing PCR.
+2. Values near the Cut off are doubtful and the assays were repeated instructions.
+Extracted DNA samples were kept frozen at -80°C till the time of performing